FOOD FOR OCCASIONAL USE

-Until a person is somewhat developed, avoid nuts, seeds and nut butters.
-They do not contain the chemicals needed for early development and they are slightly toxic.
+Until a person is highly developed, avoid nuts and seeds.
+They are difficult to digest and not needed for early development.

-Exceptions are roasted almond butter and roasted sesame tahini.
+Nut butters.
+Roasted almond butter and roasted sesame tahini are required food for rapid development.
 These are discussed in the Food For Daily Use article.

 A little natural peanut butter is also okay as a treat.
 Technically, this is not a nut butter because the peanut is a legume.